rdegges/rdegges-blog/articles/2009/my-git.md

 Git is fully distributed, so no matter where I am or how many people are working on a project, I always have complete access to all revisions of the source.
-There are no file deltas (Git stores the entire file), and I can instantly see what the source looked like at any given time in the project's history whether I'm online or offline.
+There are no file deltas (Git stores the entire file), and I can instantly see what the source looked like at any given time in the project’s history whether I’m online or offline.
 This gives me the flexibility to get work done wherever I am, whether it be on a plane, at the beach, or in the park.
 When you perform commits in Git, the files are checked into your local repository.
 Once you have internet access, you can push to your remote repository and add your full history straight into the project as if you were online the entire time.

 Git also makes collaboration a simple process.
-I don't have to manage a Git database and allow access to certain users: when someone makes a patch or adds code, they can simply link me to their Git repository, and I can merge it into the project at my leisure.
-This has the added benefit of being able to see all of the source contributor's history in my project once I have merged the branches together.
+I don’t have to manage a Git database and allow access to certain users: when someone makes a patch or adds code, they can simply link me to their Git repository, and I can merge it into the project at my leisure.
+This has the added benefit of being able to see all of the source contributer’s history in my project once I have merged the branches together.
 This makes working with other people extremely easy and reduces the hassle of managing a large monolithic SVN repository.